- Hakone’s Venetian Glass Museum – The Biggest Surprise in Town - 19 March 2026

 Should YOU Spend More Time in Osaka?

-As I said, I’m a big Osaka fan and on my last trip, which was my third, I spent six days there and still didn’t get bored.
-Here are some signs that you also might want to spend a bit more time in Osaka.
+As I said, I’m a big Osaka fan, and on my last trip, which was my third, I spent six days there and still didn’t get bored.
+I’ve been back again since – still not bored!
+Here seven types of people who might want to spend longer in Osaka.

-Osaka is known as Japan’s kitchen and there is a lot of food to get through in the city.
-Suggested dishes to try include Kushi Katsu, Okonomiyaki, Takoyaki, Kitsune Udon – and, it’s the home of omurice and conveyor belt sushi.
+Osaka is known as Japan’s kitchen, and there is a lot of food to sample in the city.
+Suggested dishes to try include kushi katsu, Okonomiyaki, Takoyaki, and Kitsune Udon.
+It’s also the home of omurice and conveyor belt sushi.

 If you want to try all of these (especially at some of the most recommended restaurants) you either need a very large stomach – or an extra day or two.
 Find our guide to the foods you must try in Osaka here.